 Bass, Treble, Balance, and Fader are each adjustable.
 You select which of these you want to adjust by pressing the TUNE knob.
-The mode changes from BAS to TRE to FAD to BAL, and then back to the selected audio mode, each time you press the TUNE knob.
+The mode changes from BAS to TRE to FAD to BAL, and then back to the selected audio mode, each time you press the TUNE knob

 Treble/Bass - Use these modes to adjust the tone to your liking.
 Select TRE or BAS by pressing the TUNE knob.
 Adjust the desired mode by turning the TUNE knob.
-The level indicators on the display show you the range.
+The displayed number shows you the current setting.
+When the adjustment level reaches the center, you will see " [L]".